Fantom-Factory/afMongo/readme.md

 Note that `_id` does not need to an `ObjectId`, it can be any BSON type.
 It just needs to be unique in the collection.

 Like [marmite](http://www.ilovemarmite.com/), people tend to have a love / hate relationship with the `ObjectId`.
 The good comments revolve around it having a natural sort that (roughly) corresponds to creation time.
-The bad is that in *humongous* collections it eats up precious bytes which means the [index can't fit into RAM](http://docs.mongodb.org/manual/tutorial/ensure-indexes-fit-ram/).
+The bad is that it's a large human-unfriendly 24 char identifier, and in *humongous* collections it eats up precious bytes which means the [index may not fit into RAM](http://docs.mongodb.org/manual/tutorial/ensure-indexes-fit-ram/).

 ## Authentication